CloudVLab/qwiklabs-content-bundle-spec/github-lab-bundle-spec.md

 A lab has an Assessment, which in turn contains the Steps (checkpoints).

-There are two options to configure Activity Tracking:
+There are two options to configure Activity Tracking, our preference is 2) where separate '.rb' files are used for each assessment method, but will retain backwards compatibility with 1):

 1. All inline in the qwiklabs.yaml file as below: qwiklabs.yaml: